sap-tutorials/Tutorials/tutorials/hana-clients-x509/hana-clients-x509.md

     var result = connection.exec(sql);
     console.log(util.inspect(result, { colors: false }));
     connection.disconnect();
     ```

+    >If you are using commoncrypto, be sure to replace the contents of `sslCryptoProvider` with `commoncrypto`.

-    The values for host, port, and pem can be retrieved from an `hdbuserstore` key, such as X509UserKey, or they can be specified in the application.
+    >The values for host, port, and pem can be retrieved from an `hdbuserstore` key, such as X509UserKey, or they can be specified in the application.
 Be sure to replace the placeholder SQL endpoint with the SQL endpoint of your instance.

-    ```Shell
+    >
+    >```Shell
-    hdbuserstore SetX509 X509UserKey xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.hana.trial-us10.hanacloud.ondemand.com:443 ~/certs/test_x509_user.pem
+    >hdbuserstore SetX509 X509UserKey xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.hana.trial-us10.hanacloud.ondemand.com:443 ~/certs/test_x509_user.pem
-    hdbuserstore list
+    >hdbuserstore list
-    ```
+    >```
+    >

-5. Run the app.
+5. Run the app

     ```Shell
     node nodeQuery.js
     ```

     ![Running nodeQuery.js](node-query.png)

 6. Should you wish to use SAP CommonCryptoLib, make sure the changes in the previous step to set were completed and then change the parameter sslCryptoProvider from openssl to commoncrypto and the authenticationX509 parameter to point to the pse file.